© Becky Stern https://www.flickr.com/photos/bekathwia/

 On our stuff

-Now that we’ve been back some time, we still can’t think of anything we got rid of and now miss.
+Now that we’ve been back for a while, we still can’t think of anything we got rid of that we now miss.
 Even today, we can’t remember most of the stuff we purged!

-In fact, many of the things we stored during our trip, we ended up getting rid of shortly after coming back.
+In fact, many of the things we stored during our trip ended up being discarded shortly after we returned.

 Is it because we’ve become extreme “non-hoarders”?
 Not really.
 It turns out that that’s quite common with people who have downsized before their trip.
 Other cyclists also spoke of opening their 10 storage boxes and looking at half of their stuff thinking, “Why did I save this?”